ryan4yin/nixos-licheepi4a/README.md

 Now insert the SD card into the board, and power on, you should see NixOS booting.

+> Due to the problem of the image, you need to resize the rootfs manually after the first boot.

 ## Flash into eMMC

 > :warning: TODO work in prgress, not working yet.